appsocially/upil-site/docs/development/README.md

 # Vue Application development

+## Starter projects

+- See a `ChatMode` starter project here: [https://codesandbox.io/s/vue-upil-chat-mode-example-t4zxp](https://codesandbox.io/s/vue-upil-chat-mode-example-t4zxp)
+- See a `FormMode` starter project here: [https://codesandbox.io/s/vue-upil-form-mode-example-lkf2c](https://codesandbox.io/s/vue-upil-form-mode-example-lkf2c)

+## Introduction

-Generally, a developer working in an application framework such as Vue or React will setup an instance of `UPILCore`, and then pass that instance to a component which will translate an array of `VisualNode` `nodes[]` into visual elements, and handle user input.
+Generally, a Vue application developer will setup an instance of `UPILCore`, and then pass that instance to a component which will translate an array of `VisualNode` `nodes[]` into visual elements, and handle user input.
 <br/><br/>

 There are two different modes that a `UPILCore` can use to interpret a UPIL script.
 A chatbot-mode and a form-mode.